statOmics/MSqRob/README.md

 Robust statistical inference for quantitative LC-MS proteomics.

 The MSqRob package allows a user to do quantitative protein-level statistical inference on LC-MS proteomics data.
 More specifically, our package makes use of peptide-level input data, thus correcting for unbalancedness and peptide-specific biases.
 As previously shown (Goeminne et al. (2015)), this approach is both more sensitive and specific than summarizing peptide-level input to protein-level values.
 Model estimates are stabilized by ridge regression, empirical Bayes variance estimation and downweighing of outliers.
 Currently, only label-free proteomics data types are supported.

+The MSqRob Shiny App allows for an easy-to-use graphical user interface that requires no programming skills.
+Interactive plots are outputted and results are automatically exported to Excel.

 The authors kindly ask to make a reference to (Goeminne et al. (2016)) when making use of this package in any kind of publication or presentation.

 ## Installation